 More residential houses.
 Really want to visit one and see what it is like inside.

-And there are more open space.
-Of course people will have to drive and it is typical for a family to have 2 cars in the country side.
+And there is more open space.
+Of course, people will have to drive and it is typical for a family to have 2 cars in the countryside.
 People can get a license as young as 18 years old.

 Driving in the countryside is definitely a lot more relaxing.
 There is less traffic and drivers are more laid back.